CHAPTER 13

 (b) adjustments shall be calculated using two-year periods, each period beginning November 1, and shall take effect on January 1 of the year immediately following the end of the two-year period;

-(c) the United States shall notify the other Parties of the adjusted threshold values no later than November 16 of the year before the adjustment takes effect; and
+(c) the United States shall notify the other Party of the adjusted threshold values no later than November 16 of the year before the adjustment takes effect; and

-- Information related with thresholds shall be published in www.compranet.gob.mx
+1. Information related to thresholds shall be published in www.compranet.gob.mx

 SCHEDULE OF THE UNITED STATES